 WHAT DOES IT MEAN TO BE A GUARDIAN FAMILY?
-A guardian family takes a puppy/dog home as their own to be a permanent member of their family.
+A guardian family takes a puppy/dog home as foster for Archer Hill Farm.
 They agree to raise, train, and care for a dog/puppy throughout their breeding career.
-In return for providing a home for one of our breeding dogs, ownership is transferred to the guardian family once the dog is finished with their breeding career.
-The dog becomes part of the guardian family, and only comes back to Archer Hill Farm when health testing needs to be done, when it’s time to breed, or for females, when she’s ready to have her litter of puppies.
+In return for providing a foster home for one of our breeding dogs, ownership is transferred to the guardian family once the dog is finished with their breeding career.
+The dog is fostered by the guardian family, and only comes back to Archer Hill Farm when health testing needs to be done, when it’s time to breed, or for females, when she’s ready to have her litter of puppies.
 She stays with us for about 6-8 weeks to have her puppies, then returns to her guardian home.
 Archer Hill Farm pays for all breeding related costs (health testing, sonograms, etc.) and the guardian family is responsible for all normal pet costs (annual check ups and Vet visits, vaccines, heartworm, flea prevention, food, etc.).

 ARCHER HILL FARM GUARDIAN HOME REQUIREMENTS